USCIS Job Titles and the EB-1A Green Card: Why Job Titles Alone Won't Sway USCIS

 Over my years of practice, I’ve successfully represented many applicants who are relatively early in their careers.
 I’ve even helped a few people transition directly from STEM OPT (while still in F-1 student status) straight into an EB-1A green card (but note that the visa bulletin backlog makes this extremely unlikely to pull off now).

+Students and recent graduates can also be eligible for EB-1A if they have demonstrated extraordinary ability.
+Conducting significant research, studies, or projects can be a key factor in building a strong EB-1A case.
 Researchers, inventors, athletes, performers, and highly-skilled specialists in emerging fields often build impressive track records quite young.

-USCIS Doesn't Necessarily Understand Corporate "Senior-Level" Titles
+Citizenship and Immigration Services (USCIS) Doesn't Necessarily Understand Corporate "Senior-Level" Titles

 USCIS adjudicators typically don't understand the nuances of your field's internal corporate politics or hierarchy structures.
 Applicants frequently tell me how proud they are of being promoted earlier than usual or in a shorter number of cycles.
 While this may be commendable in your organization, USCIS adjudicators typically aren't very sensitive to subtle internal corporate details.